 Hood Canal

-A long, narrow finger of water separating the east side of the Olympic Peninsula from the Kitsap Peninsula, Hood Canal is a natural fjord of the Salish Sea fed by a number of freshwater rivers.
+A long, narrow finger of water separating the east side of the Olympic Peninsula from the Kitsap Peninsula, Hood Canal is a natural fjord of the Salish Sea.
 Paddlers can soak in forested coastline and mountain views while enjoying calm waters.
 It’s also a fantastic place to see bioluminescence in Washington.
-Hood Canal Adventures out of Brinnon, which is adjacent to Dosewallips State Park, leads two-hour kayak tours and has had a 100% success rate for viewing bioluminescence for the last four years.
+Hood Canal Adventures out of Brinnon leads two-hour kayak tours.
+The company boasts a 100% success rate for viewing bioluminescence on tours over the last six years.

 Also See: Best Places for Kayaking in Washington